-The MSRC C-130 aircraft would be mobilized to Barrow with a full payload (3,200 gal) of 9500 dispersant.
-Through their contract with MSRC, Shell also has access to additional inventories of dispersants.
+An aerial platform (such as C-130 Hercules) would be mobilized to Barrow with a full payload (≥3,200 gal) of 9500 dispersant.
+Shell's stockpile of 78,750 gallons of dispersant would treat 5 percent of the 30-day calculated WCD volume or 37,500 bbls of oil.
+Through their contract with ACS, Shell would have access to additional inventories of dispersants through mutual aid agreements.